Today's Articles

 1842, Lithograph on paper

-Lion was born in France of mixed heritage and listed as a free man of color (F M C) in the New Orleans City Directory.
+Lion was born in France with mixed heritage and is listed as a free man of color (F M C) in the New Orleans City Directory.
 He introduced the daguerreotype photographic technic to New Orleans and established himself as an outstanding lithographer in the city.
 His works were known for their fine lithographs.

 To Become a Photographer